elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-athena.md

 1. For **Database: contain sets of tables\.**, choose **Select**, and then choose your Athena database\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/athena-select-dbschema.png)
 **Note**
-If you want to create a custom SQL query, click **Edit/Preview data** to edit a query\.
-If you do this without selecting a table, you will see an error in the data preview area\.
+If you want to create a custom SQL query, choose **Edit/Preview data** to edit a query\.
+If you do this without selecting a table, an error appears in the data preview area\.
 You can safely ignore this\.
 The error is saying that there is no data to display until your query is created\.

 1. Choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to begin data preparation\.
 Choose to prepare data at this point if you are planning on writing a SQL query, rather than selecting data from a single table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.